Stories from the Past – 2″ Video Tape [u]

 While digital is amazing, I still have a deep love for those 2″ machines of my youth; though I have no wish to go back to those days.

-Each of these behemoths required a rack of equipment to run, two highly-trained engineers – one for maintenance and the other for operations – a raised floor for cabling and a city’s worth of air conditioning.
-They were heavy, loud and required eight seconds after pushing play for all that heavy iron to get up to speed and the image to stabilize.
+Each of these behemoths required a rack of equipment to run, a team of highly-trained engineers for maintenance and operations, a raised floor for cabling and a city’s worth of air conditioning.
+They were heavy, loud and required eight seconds after pushing Play for all that heavy iron to get up to speed and the image to stabilize.

 All that gear, yet they could only record an image that was standard definition in size.
 (Roughly 640 pixels by 480 pixels today; and, no, I don’t want to get into a discussion of the rectangular pixels of NTSC and PAL vs. today’s square pixels.)